HMS Jervis Bay: Merchant service

 The ship was launched as the Commonwealth Line steamer Jervis Bay, named after the Australian bay of that name (the line named all its passenger liners after bays).
 She was one of five large liners that operated in the immigrant trade between the United Kingdom and Australia.

 The Commonwealth Line had problems with high operating costs and frequent industrial action, so in 1928 their ships were sold to the White Star Line who operated them in the Aberdeen and Commonwealth Line – an entity created by merging into the Aberdeen Line, which was a White Star subsidiary.
-In new ownership, Jervis Bay used Southampton as her UK port instead of London, as had been the case under Commonwealth Line management.
+In new ownership, TSS Jervis Bay used Southampton as her UK port instead of London, as had been the case under Commonwealth Line management.
 In 1931, she was converted to a one-class ship.
 The accommodation was altered from 12 first class and about 712 third class passengers to a tourist class ship carrying 270 passengers.
 This could be increased by the addition of temporary cabins to a total of 540.